Team488/Alt/docs/source/gettingstarted/creatingagent.rst

 Best Practices
 -------------

-1. Always call ``super().__init__()`` in your agent's constructor
+1. Always call ``super()`` methods before your own agent methods.
+This is extremly important when you are extending off other agents that perform their own processing first.
+***Python will not enforce this***.
+You must be aware of it yourself
-2. Use the injected ``Sentinel`` logger for debugging
+2. Use the injected ``Sentinel`` logger for debugging.
+It is plumbed in with other telemetry
 3. Clean up resources in ``onClose()``
 4. Handle errors gracefully in ``forceShutdown()``
 5. Use properties for configuration instead of hard-coded values
-6. Request only the proxies you need
-7. Set appropriate run intervals to avoid consuming too much CPU
+6. Any initialization code that needs injected agent objects must be put into create() or later.
+The __init__() method wont have them at that time

-Remember that every agent runs in separate process, so be careful with shared resources and state.
+7. Remember that every agent runs in separate process, so be careful with shared resources and state.

 :doc:`runningagent`.